 The recent mid-term election was a disaster for liberals nation-wide.
 Liberal Democrats were defeated by those candidates who ran on a conservative agenda (repealing Obama Care, securing the borders, fiscal discipline, etc.).
 It was a conservative victory of historical proportions.
 Now to see if the winning candidates keep their word or just become more slimy politicians no better than any other.
-On the national level, let's take a look at the prognostications that were oh so wrong:

 Of interest in the national mood swing that just occurred is one area where nothing changed.